metason/SpatialReasoner/README.md

 ### `produce()` Operation

 Create new spatial objects relative to relations and add them to fact base.
-Optionally change attributes of the copy.
+Optionally change attributes of the new instances.
 The `id` is set automatically.
-When generated objects already exist (identifiied with their automatically generated `id`), then they will be updated and not created again.
+When generated objects already exist (identified with their automatically generated `id`), then they will be updated and not created again.
 Change the `id`in case of enforcing a new object creation.

 ```
 produce(on : ...)    // create object at footprint face